Skip to main content

 Self-study mode (about 1 hour)

-Take enough time on your own to understand and proceed with each document.
+Take your time to understand and work through each document on your own.
 We recommend 3-5 days to complete the entire kit.

-1. Read this article (index.md) — Get an overview of your entire journey
+1. Read this page (index.md) — get an overview of the whole journey

-2. Reading checklist-mapping.md — Understand the structure of all 25 items
+2. Read checklist-mapping.md — understand the structure of all 25 items

-3. Read supply-chain.md — Gain background in software supply chain security.
+3. Read supply-chain.md — build background on software supply chain security

-• Can explain the differences and similarities between the two standards (ISO/IEC 5230, ISO/IEC 18974)
+• I can explain the differences and similarities between the two standards (ISO/IEC 5230 and ISO/IEC 18974)

-• I figured out the G1~G4 item ID system of checklist-mapping.md
+• I understand the G1-G4 item ID system in checklist-mapping.md

-• It was understood that the 10 common items meet both standards simultaneously
+• I understand that the 10 common items satisfy both standards at once

-• You are ready to move to the next step (Learn Supply Chain Security or Chapter 01)
+• I am ready to move to the next step (learn supply chain security, or go to chapter 01)

-If you need some background: → First learn software supply chain security and SBOM concepts by reading Software Supply Chain Security: Why It Matters Now and SBOM Basics: Introduction to Software Composition Specifications.
+If you want some background first: → Learn the basics of software supply chain security and SBOM by reading Software Supply Chain Security: Why It Matters Now and SBOM Basics: Introduction to Software Composition Specifications.

-To start preparing your environment right away: → Go to Prepare the environment: Install the tools needed for the lab to install tools and set up the environment.
+If you want to start preparing your environment right away: → Go to Prepare the environment: install the tools needed for the labs to install the tools and set things up.